gvelez17/election2020/README.md

 ## Election Results Data Sources

 Is there a central source for precinct level data?
-No - answered from FL election project.
+FL election project answered - no There is one for 2016 data, https://dataverse.harvard.edu/dataverse/medsl_president, but not clear how long it will take for 2020

 ### PA
 https://www.electionreturns.pa.gov/ReportCenter/Reports. - breakdown by County